akamali/mhk1_mqtt/README.md

 You can enable debug logs by publishing `on` to the `heatpump/debug/set` topic.
 Debug and info logs are published to `heatpump/debug` and `heatpump/info` topics.

 ## Heat Pump Emulator
+See https://github.com/akamali/mitsubishi_heatpump_emulator.
+It's a library that emulates a heat pump, it can be used for debugging ESP32 issues without interacting directly with a real heat pump.